-Passion is Vital in the Workplace – Richard and Michelle Cohn of Beyond Words
+Passion is Vital in the Workplace – Richard and Michele Cohn of Beyond Words

 When we were asked to write this piece, I pondered upon the question: What keeps our staff and us going to work every day?